SuperHouse/AirQualitySensorD1Mini/README.md

 broker and show them on a 128x32 OLED display.

 The mode button and OLED are optional.
-You can build this device with nothing but a PMS5003 and an D1 Mini, and it will work just fine.
+You can build this device with nothing but a PMS5003 and a D1 Mini, and it will work just fine.

 On startup, the device reads its own ESP8266 chip ID and uses this as the basis for its MQTT topics and client ID, to ensure that they will be